BenLiu983/Infant_Formula_Brand_Prediction/README.md

 ## 3. Objectives

+* Forecast the probability of a caregiver using MJN as their current product.

 * Investigate the variables that impact a parent's choice for the current infant formula brand.
-* Forecast the probability of a caregiver uses MJN as their current product.

 ## 4. Data Sources

-The samples are collected from from multiple internal databases in the data lake, and the time period is from 2019 Jan to 2020 Dec.
+The samples are collected from multiple internal databases in the data lake, and the time period is from 2019 Jan to 2020 Dec.

 ## 5. Methodology

-* Dependent variables: Current formula brand.
+* Dependent variable: Current formula brand.

 * Independent variables: Email OR, CTR, coupon redemption rate, enrollment type, enrollment age, baby age, breastfeed type, hospital zone.​